-The direction control is the lever inside the offside cab door.
-To operate push gently inwards and move to the desired direction.
-The control is "gated" and will therefore hold itself in the full forward or reverse position.
+The direction control is the lever in the offside cab door.
+To operate pull gently outwards and move to the desired direction.
+The control is "gated", and will therefore hold itself in the full forward or reverse position.
+A special tool has been included to aide this.